liaminventions/kindle-transfer/README.md

 I made this script because I found reading ebooks from the library very difficult...

-also technically `calibre` does this, but this is just that functionality on its own/
+also technically `calibre` does this, but this is just that functionality on its own.

 ## Example